Travel to Japan

 • Flying into Osaka

-• KIX, Kansai Airport is the only international airport in the Kansai area (Osaka, Kobe and Kyoto) that many international carriers fly into.
-This is located in south of Osaka, and takes about 50min to Osaka and 90 min to Kyoto by train.
+• KIX, Kansai Airport is the only international airport in the Kansai area (Osaka, Kobe, Kyoto and Nara) that many international carriers fly into.
+This is located south of Osaka, and takes about 50min to Osaka and 90 min to Kyoto by train.

 • KIX is farther to Osaka than Kobe (domestic) airport (UKB).
 So, UKB could be an option if you fly domestically.
 There's even a ferry service between KIX and UKB.